stochostech/Android-Ble-Project/README.md

-# Android Example Project using Stochos Ble
+# Android Project using Stochos Ble